-Use this blackjack terms guide to learn the definitions to the most commonly used language when playing blackjack.
+Use this blackjack terms guide to learn the definitions of the most commonly used language when playing blackjack.
 You could encounter these blackjack terms while playing at a brick-and-mortar or online casino, so be sure to know what each of them means.

 This term is used by card counters when using a system that doesn’t count aces to determine their running and true count.
 A separate count is used in this particular system to keep track of the aces in the deck.